Tea Simplified: A Newbie's Guide to Being a Tea Drinker

 What is tea?

-Tea leaf is harvested from a shrub called Camellia sinensis.
-These shrubs have many different varietals that are cultivated in different countries around the world.
-Soil, growth conditions, elevation, and other geological factors all impact the flavor of the final leaf.
-Once the leaves are picked, they are prepared and treated using varying methodology according to the region.
-Every culture also has its own method of preparation and ceremony.
+Tea leaf comes from a shrub called Camellia sinensis.
+These shrubs have many different varietals around the world.
+Soil, growth conditions, elevation, and other geological factors all impact the flavor.

 Why drink loose leaf

 Resist the temptation to steep the easy way and purchase your tea in bags.
 The tea within is much lower quality than its full-leaf counterpart.